bbc/rd-apmm-python-lib-mediajson/README.md

 ### Requirements

-* A working Python 2.7 or Python 3.x installation
+* A working Python 3.6+ installation
-* BBC R&D's internal deb repository set up as a source for apt (if installing via apt-get)
 * The tool [tox](https://tox.readthedocs.io/en/latest/) is needed to run the unittests, but not required to use the library.

 ### Steps